 I like to leave the car behind and walk towards the cottage, snapping photos of the mountain and the entrance to Glen Coe.
 A variety of hiking trails starts here, so if you can spare the time, plan in a longer stop (maybe even a full day) to climb a hill in the area.

 There are several car parks throughout the valley where you can stop for photos.
-One of the first ones allows you to walk towards a waterfall, nicknamed ‘Tears of MacDonald’, but if you drive a little further you should stop at the next car park on the left to get a good view of the mountain ranges enclosing Glen Coe.
-In the south you see various distinctive peaks, such as Buachaille Etive Beag and The Three Sisters; in the north there is only a wall of rock – the massive Aonach Eagach ridge.
+A layby that is easy to miss allows you to walk towards a waterfall, nicknamed ‘Tears of MacDonald’.
+As you drive a little further you should stop at the next car park on the left to get a good view of the Three Sisters mountain range and the Aonach Eagach ridge which enclose the glen.

 A bit further, I recommend stopping at the An Torr car park to stretch your legs on a little walk to Signal Rock.
 The views back into the valley over the River Coe are magnificent – and don’t require much effort!